 Again, without your husband/wife/boyfriend/girlfriend, that beautiful baby that you are told you are supposed to put first would not even exist without the genetic material of your partner.
 I think that is pretty damn awesome, and many times we don’t give our partners enough credit.

 As soon as kids enter the picture, we get so caught up in the parenting gig.
+Marriage kind of takes a back seat.
 Diapers, bottles, bed times, laundry… Oh, the laundry… Play dates, school plays, school projects.
 It is so easy to let parenthood become the biggest part of your life.
 Sometimes, it can be so time-consuming and heart-consuming that we find ourselves neglecting the person who gave us that child to love in the first place.

 Last weekend, my husband and I went out of town for the weekend.
 We went to Chicago and stayed in a nice hotel.
 We ate meals we didn’t have to share bites of.
-We turned off our alarm clocks.
+Parenting win: we even turned off our alarm clocks.
 We watched crap TV without being worried about what the kids will repeat.
 We met David Tennant.
 (True story!)